Benji377/Benji377/README.md

 ---
 ### :man_technologist: About Me :
-I am an Full Automation Engineer from Italy :it:.
+I am an Automation Engineer (DevOps) from Italy :it:.
 - :telescope: I like constantly experimenting with new stuff
-- :seedling: Exploring Golang and Flutter
+- :seedling: Exploring Golang and Rust
 - :zap: In my free time, I write blogs and experiment with new technologies
 - :rocket: Maintainer of [Timety](https://github.com/Benji377/Timety) and [Tooka](https://github.com/Benji377/tooka)
 ---